 This means that correct answers can skew a little bit longer and more detailed than incorrect answers, so if you have to guess on a question, choose the longer explanation.

 Answer choices with positive or negative absolutes should be scrutinized very carefully.
-It is not uncommon for one of these absolutes to be the trigger for an answer choice being wrong (like we discussed in #19), so before you invest too much time into determining whether an answer choice is the right one, verify its “Always” or “Never” status first.
+It is not uncommon for one of these absolutes to be the trigger for an answer choice being wrong (like we discussed above), so before you invest too much time into determining whether an answer choice is the right one, zero in on any absolutes in the language.

-The word EXCEPT is a clue that you should look closely at an answer choice because it’s usually an indicator that an answer choice isn’t an absolute (like Always or Never answer choices).
-Also, answer choices with the word EXCEPT in them tend to be a little more detailed, another characteristic we’ve identified as being common in correct answers.
+On the flip side, exceptions are often a positive signal because they indicate that an answer choice isn’t absolute.
+Also, answer choices with the word “except” in them tend to be a little more detailed, another characteristic we’ve identified as being common in correct answers.

 Questions on multiple choice tests can be deliberately complicated and confusing, putting test-takers who aren’t slowing down and reading carefully in jeopardy of missing a question simply by virtue of not understanding what the question is looking for.